 La Paloma Academy South Campus offers free before and after school programs.
 The before school program operates from 7:30 am until the start of the school day at 8:20 am.
 After school operates from 3:00 pm to 6:00 pm.
-Since we consider both before and after school programs an extension of the school day, the same behavioral expectations apply, including adhering to the Six Pillars of Character and the PBIS progression of discipline.
+This non-academic program utilizes the same behavioral expectations, including adhering to the Six Pillars of Character and the PBIS progression of discipline.